 Instructions: Describe any limitations or constraints that have a significant impact on the database design for the system.

-Weekly extractions as the files are updated weekly by the city, every Monday at 1am EST between November 1st – April 1st. (weather Canada tbc - Ilia?)
+Weekly extractions as the files are updated weekly by the city, every Monday at 1am EST between November 1st – April 1st.

+Extraction of weather data from Environment Canada at the same time as the one from the city.

 Risks